 The poster should include a statement of the idea investigated, a description of the method or approach used, findings or progress to date, and a summary.

 Performances should be 10 minutes in length followed by a 4 minute question and answer session.
 With special permission, group performances may run longer.
 Performers will be contacted about the size, location and technological capabilities of the performance space prior to the Symposium.

 Visual Art Exhibit

 Visual displays should include an artist’s statement and a short description of the work, including title, medium / materials, and year created, as applicable.
 The latter will be included alongside in an accompanying placard.

 Still feel lost?

 Don’t worry!
-Workshops on how to write abstracts, how to design your poster and how to give oral presentations are offered by the Undergraduate Research Program at UW Seattle and at UW Bothell in April.
-Dates to be announced soon!
+Workshops on how to write abstracts and artist statements, how to design your poster and how to give oral presentations are offered by the Undergraduate Research Program at UW Seattle and at UW Bothell.
+Or please make an appointment with Charlotte Rasmussen for more information.

-For more information or questions, please contact Carolyn Brennan at CBrennan@uwb.edu
+For more information or questions, please contact Charlotte Rasmussen at email@example.com